Jump In!: Plot

 The Hot Chili Steppers come to the city finals with an abysmal replacement until Izzy shows up.
 He apologizes and Mary forgives him.
-The Dutch Dragons show up, with Yolanda and their leader, Gina (Paula Brancati), making snarky comments toward Mary and her teammates.
+The Dutch Dragons show up, with Yolanda and their leader, Gina, making snarky comments toward Mary and her teammates.
 Mary shows a new attitude, not letting it get to her.
 During the compulsory competition, the Steppers stun the Dragons by taking first place, while the Dragons take second.
 The Dragons take first in the speed competition, while the Steppers take second, which means the Freestyle round is the tiebreaker.
-Tammy shows up with Izzy's friends, Chuck and Earl (Mazin Elsadig and Micah Williams), to support the Hot Chili Steppers.
+Tammy shows up with Izzy's friends, Chuck Coley and Earl "L'il Earl" Jackson, to support the Hot Chili Steppers.
 Rodney also comes to watch.
 Just before the freestyle routine, Izzy is surprised to see his father and Karin.
 The Hot Chili Steppers take the stage, with Izzy showing the skills he's learned, impressing his friends and family.
 After they finish their performance, Kenneth apologizes to Izzy, explaining that boxing was his way to stay close to Izzy after they lost Izzy's mom.
 He tells Izzy that he's proud of him, and the two make amends.
 Rodney also tells Izzy that he's impressed by the Double Dutch, and hopes Izzy can show him the moves he made in the ring.
 Izzy agrees, and they call a truce.

 The results are announced, and the Dutch Dragons take second place.
 Before the winner is revealed, the screen suddenly freezes and cuts to a group of kids at the boxing gym, who are listening to Izzy's story narrated by Rodney.
 He tells them that the Hot Chili Steppers went to state, but didn't win until the next year, and Mary and Izzy are still together.
 As he sends the kids to gear up, Rodney remembers that day, revealing that the Hot Chili Steppers won.
 They happily accept their first-place trophy, stunning the Dutch Dragons.
-The movie ends with the Hot Chili Steppers and Karin teaching Kenneth how to Double Dutch.
+The movie ends with an end credits scene wherein the Hot Chili Steppers and Karin teach Kenneth how to Double Dutch.